MyUNiDAYS/unidays-javascript/.github/GUIDELINES/contributing.md

 ### Pull Requests :thought_balloon:

+Note: Prior to opening a pull request, be sure to run `npm run pack`.
+This will copy the `src/unidays.js` file to `dist` and generate a `unidays.min.js` file ready for publishing.

 - Create branch.
 If there is an issue, have the branch name related to the linked issue, otherwise give it a descriptive name relating to what the work covers.
 See some examples below.

 | PR-prefix       | Purpose             | Example  |